trevorjamesmartin/something/README.md

 ## building

+with Docker installed, we can build everything inside the latest node:lts-alpine container.

 ![](.img/docker.png)

-with Docker, it's possible to build everything inside the latest node:lts-alpine container.

-it's the cleanest environment I can spin up in under a minute and it builds on [the official Node image](https://hub.docker.com/_/node)
+the container is built from [the Official Node JS image](https://hub.docker.com/_/node)

 ```
 docker-compose build